 A communications and media relations professional, Kaitlynn has worked with some of Canada's leading brands to bring corporate storytelling to life.
 Having worked in both agency and corporate settings, Kaitlynn takes an insights-led approach to developing aspirational and practical communications strategies.

-As a member of the corporate communications team at CAA South Central Ontario (CAA SCO), Kaitlynn leads the organizations public relations initiatives and serves as a media spokesperson.
+As a member of the corporate communications team at CAA Club Group, Kaitlynn leads the organizations public relations initiatives and serves as a media spokesperson.

 Kaitlynn is an avid traveller, knowledgeable about travel and tourism trends, having previously served as the manager of global public relations and partnerships for Fairmont Hotels & Resorts.